National Butterscotch Brownie Day

 Fun Facts About Butterscotch

-- Some culinary historians believe the name of butterscotch comes from the fact that the confection must be cut into pieces-a process that is known as scotching.
+• Some culinary historians believe the name “butterscotch” comes from the fact that the confection must be cut into pieces—a process known as scotching.

-- Another theory is that the name of butterscotch comes from its association with Scotland.
+• Another theory is that the name “butterscotch” comes from its association with Scotland.

 Observing National Butterscotch Brownie Day

-If you want to enjoy this holiday, and we can’t imagine who wouldn’t, then all you have to do is to make or buy some butterscotch brownies.
-A quick search of the Internet reveals dozens of different recipes for blondies, so you definitely have a lot to choose one when selecting a recipe for these brownies.
+If you want to enjoy this holiday, and we can’t imagine who wouldn’t, then all you have to do is make or buy some butterscotch brownies.
+A quick search on the Internet reveals dozens of different recipes for blondies, so you definitely have a lot to choose from when selecting a recipe for these brownies.

 While you’re enjoying some butterscotch brownies on this day, don’t forget to use the hashtag #NationalButterscotchBrownieDay to spread the word about it on your social media accounts.